deviodigital/delivery-drivers-for-woocommerce/README.md

 The Delivery Drivers for WooCommerce plugin helps your business by reducing paperwork, communications and other manual tasks that eat up your time.

-## Pro Features

-[Delivery Drivers for WooCommerce Pro](https://deviodigital.com/product/delivery-drivers-for-woocommerce-pro/) includes the following additional features:

-* Auto-assign drivers when an order is submitted
-* Accept driver applications from the Driver Dashboard
-* Email driver when they've been assigned a new order
-* Email customer when the driver marks an order as "Out for Delivery"
-* Email administrator when the driver marks an order as "Completed"

 ### Manage your drivers

 This plugin gives you the ability to add new users with the designated `Driver` role to your WordPress site.